Area Skills School

 - North – Lead Coach: Ewan Stirling

-Please note athletes who do not clearly fit into one of these areas should select the area it is most convenient for them to travel to and where possible attend the same skill school throughout the year.
+Please note athletes who do not clearly fit into one of these areas should select the area it is most convenient for them to travel to and where possible attend the same Area Skills School throughout the year.

 Additional reading for parents / guardians:

 For more information please contact Triathlon Scotland Development Manager, Calum Reid on firstname.lastname@example.org